Jesus' Parables for Disciples

 "5 Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
 6 Obey them not only to win their favor when their eye is on you, but like slaves of Christ, doing the will of God from your heart.
 7 Serve wholeheartedly, as if you were serving the Lord, not men, 8 because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free."
 (Ephesians 6:5-8)

-The Bible does not promote slavery the kind of slavery was saw on American plantation in the South for hundreds of years.
+The Bible does not promote slavery the kind of slavery seen on American plantations in the South for hundreds of years.
 It's important not to import that understanding of slavery into Paul's words here.

 In the Mediterranean world of Paul's day there were citizens, freedmen, and slaves.
 And a great many of the people most open to the Christian message were the poor and oppressed -- slaves.
 If Paul had taught slaves that they were free, and enflamed them to rise up against their slaveowners, as John Brown did just prior to the American Civil War, the message of the gospel would have been eclipsed by the issue of slavery.
 Instead, Paul teaches Christians how to live within the evil system in which they find themselves.